 Money smells of menthol at Lorillard, the #3 cigarette maker in the US (behind Philip Morris and Reynolds American).
-Flagship brand Newport is its best-selling menthol cigarette and #2-top selling cigarette name in the US, accounting for about 85% of sales.
+Flagship brand Newport is its best-selling menthol (an non-menthol) cigarette and #2-top selling cigarette name in the US, accounting for about 86.5% of sales.
 Other brands include the premium and discount lines of Kent, Old Gold, True, and Maverick, as well as the blu e-cigarette.
 The company sells its lineup to wholesale distributors (who supply retail and chain stores and government agencies).
 Lorillard was known as the Carolina Group until 2008, when it split from former parent Loews.
-Founded in 1760 by French immigrant Pierre Lorillard, it is the nation's oldest continuously operating tobacco business.
+The company is the nation's oldest continuously operating tobacco business.

 Change in Company Type

-Lorillard is exploring a potential acquisition by rival Reynolds American Inc. (RAI).
+Lorillard is exploring a potential acquisition by rival Reynolds American .
+(RAI).
 In connection with the $27 billion deal, Lorillard and RAI are in discussions with Imperial Tobacco Group in the UK regarding the sale of certain assets and brands owned by the two companies to Imperial.
 Nevertheless, the proposed combination of the #2 and #3 cigarette makers in the US has come under the scrutiny of Antitrust authorities who have extended the antitrust probes.
-The deal is expected to close in the first half of fiscal 2015.
+The deal is expected to close in 2015.

-Lorillard rings up 100% of its sales in the US, including its possessions and territories.
+Lorillard serves customers in US, including its possessions and territories, and the UK.

 Sales and Marketing